 The very first trip Scott and I made after arriving in Colorado Springs was a Pass, Kenosha Pass 10,000 ft (3,000 m) to be exact.
 We had only experienced a real, Colorado Pass the previous July when we visited.
 Cucharas Pass is 9,995 feet (approximately 3046 m) and looking back now, it doesn’t seem impressive at all, or was it and we just did not know what we were experiencing?
 Since we have moved to this state we have found amazing passes that we just love going over!

 In the state of Colorado, you will find 166 mountain passes over 7,783 feet (2,372 m).
-Of those passes, 107 are actually drivable; however, there are only 61 of those that are asphalt while the rest are either gravel or unimproved.
-Of the 61 roads that are drivable with a modern car (meaning low clearance and not a 4×4), 30 of them are over 10,000 ft (3048 m).
+Of those passes, 107 are actually drivable; however, there are only 61 of those are paved while the rest are either gravel or unimproved.
+Of the 61 roads that are drivable with an ordenary car (meaning low clearance and not a 4×4), 30 of them are over 10,000 ft (3048 m).
 Stat wise, this is a very collectible project.

 What Exactly Is A Pass?